Advanced Search

 • A Boolean (True or False) indicator of whether there was sufficient metered data available to calculate a Baseline Value.
 This is required for every Baselined Entity, and is reported to the Lead Party of the BM Unit.

 • A Baseline Value for each Baselined Entity and Settlement Period.
 This is required for every Baselined Entity.
-The Baseline Value must be in units of MWh, and represent an estimate of what the net metered data would have been for the Metering System(s) included in the Baselined Entity, in the absence of any Acceptance from the NETSO.
+The Baseline Value must be in units of MWh, and represent an estimate of what the net metered data would have been for the Metering System(s) included in the Baselined Entity, in the absence of any Acceptance from the NETSO.or Wholesale Market Activity Notifications being received.
 Where insufficient historic data is available to calculate a Baseline Value, the Baseline Value will default to the metered data value for the individual Settlement Period.

 These outputs are required for all Baselined Entities (including Inactive MSID Pairs and Inactive AMSID Pairs).
 However, the Baseline Values calculated for Inactive MSID Pairs and Inactive AMSID Pairs will not be used in subsequent Settlement calculations (and are available only for reporting and monitoring purposes).